 please chime in...

-#4 Updated by Christoph Birkenhauer about 2 years ago
+#4 Updated by Christoph Birkenhauer over 2 years ago

 There now is a neat spot removal for G'MIC available which seems pretty close to the performance of PS/LR;